 Continuing with the theme of ‘less is more’, when it comes to placing graphic elements in your email signature, try to limit yourself to 1-2 to avoid a cluttered design.
 Jamming a lot of separate graphics into one email signature can quickly over-complicate your design and make it more like a collage and less like a sign-off.

-A common graphic elements to include in an email signature is your brand logo.
+A common graphic element to include in an email signature is your brand logo.
 This is a great way for people to quickly identify who this email is coming from, and it creates a stronger degree of recognition of your brand.

 Another common graphic element commonly used in signatures is a headshot of the email author.
 Putting a face to a name is a simple but effective way to build more of a personal relationship and create a feeling of trustworthiness – just be sure to use a well-lit, well-shot and professional image.

 This email signature by Chanelle Villena gets the best of both worlds by using both a headshot and a brand logo within the signature.
 Do be sure to note, however, that these graphic elements have been balanced out with a simple, minimal design.

 Does your brand have a good handle on all things social media?
 Well, show that savviness off by including hyperlinked social media icons in your email signature.
 Including links to your social media pages not only drives traffic to your online content, but it also helps your email recipient find new avenues of contacting and following you.

 If including links to your social media profiles has piqued your interest, consider using icons rather than hyperlinks or URLs.
 Why?
 Well, as Neomam Studios confirms, it only takes the human mind 150ms (microseconds) to process a symbol and 100ms to attach meaning to it.
 That’s fast!
 Plus, there’s the added bonus of icons saving a lot of space and helping you to avoid clunky URLs.